Common questions about your first telehealth appointment

 2. You might need to find yourself a quiet space

-Occupational Therapist Kieran Broome explains that it’s important to find a space in your house in case you require some privacy.
-If you’re more comfortable in a space with your children or housemates around, that’s fine too – the aim is to be somewhere that you’ll be able to get the most out of your telehealth appointment.
+To prepare for your telehealth appointment, it’s important to find a quiet space in your house for your call.
+The aim is to be able to focus to get the most out of your telehealth appointment.

 3. You might be asked for ID and consent